anthonymashford/anthonymashford.github.io/_posts/2024-06-17-ANF-Large-Volumes.md

 - It is not possible to convert an Azure NetApp Files regular volume to a **Large Volume**
 - When creating a Large Volume, the quota needs to be larger than **50TiB**
-- A Large Volume cannot be resided to less than 30% of its lowest provisioned size
+- A Large Volume cannot be resized to less than 30% of its lowest provisioned size
 - A Large Volume cannot be resized to less than 50TiB
 - A single Large Volume cannot exceed 500TiB
 - Azure NetApp Files Backup does not support LArge Volumes